grid-line

 undefined

-Although health clubs are now largely open around the world, it's likely that the home gym trend is here to stay.
+Although health clubs are now open around the world, it's likely that the home gym trend is here to stay.

 All of that is good news for home workout equipment retailers.